anish kapoor has been banned from using yet another rare paint | read | i-D

 Courtesy Stuart Semple.

 Anish Kapoor can't seem to catch a break!
 The artist sent waves of anger through the art world in March after securing the exclusive rights to Vantablack, the darkest artificial material ever made.
-British contemporary artist Stuart Semple was particularly unhappy that Kapoor secured the exclusive rights to use it, and the two artists have been feuding over pigment ever since.
+British contemporary artist Stuart Semple was particularly unhappy, and the two artists have been feuding over pigment ever since.

 Anish has again angered Semple, this time with a proposed expansion to his London studio.
-Local residents fear that should Anish add another floor to his building, they'll be left without sunlight.
-Kapoor's unhappy neighbours have created a change.org petition against the development, and a sympathetic Semple has created another super-paint in retaliation.
+Local residents fear that if Anish adds another floor to his building, they'll be left without sunlight.
+Kapoor's unhappy neighbors have created a Change.org petition against the development, and a sympathetic Semple has created another super-paint.

-Today, Semple shared a pair of videos of the brilliant colour-changing paint, with the hashtag #sharetheblack.
+Today, Semple shared a pair of videos of the brilliant color-changing paint, with the hashtag #sharetheblack.
 Kapoor is again banned from acquiring the two shades, titled Phaze and Shift.
-Each change colours when exposed to a certain temperature: Phaze from purple to magenta, and Shift from black to a multicoloured chrome.
+Each change colors when exposed to a certain temperature: Phaze from purple to magenta, and Shift from black to a multicolored chrome.

 "Every time I see a new piece of work on the #sharetheblack hashtag I feel so excited, and I know that it proves to Kapoor and the creators of Vantablack that color hoarding and robbing are wrong," Semple told Creators.
 He hopes that Shift and Phaze will be the "final blow in [this] Anish Kapoor art war."